javascript-tutorial/en.javascript.info/1-js/2-first-steps/13-logical-ops/article.md

 The AND `"&&"` operator is doing the following:
 <ul>
 <li>Evalutes operands from left to right.</li>
-<li>Returns the first value that would be falsy as a boolean, or the last one if all are truthy.</li>
+<li>For each value converts it to a boolean.
+If the result is `false`, stops.</li>
-<li>The value is returned "as is", without the conversion.</li>
+<li>Returns the value where it stopped "as is", without the conversion.</li>
 </ul>

+In other words, AND returns the first falsy value or the last one if all are truthy.

-The rules above are all-in-all similar to OR.
+The rules above are similar to OR.
 The difference is that AND returns the first *falsy* value while OR returns the first *truthy* one.

 Examples: